cla-bit/PayStackEase/docs/source/acharges.rst

 C. Send with a non-reusable authorization code:
     * `pin`

-Kindly note that authorization_code are gotten after a successful card transaction.
-Check here to read more :doc:`atransactions`.
+Kindly note that authorization_code is gotten after a successful card transaction.
+Refer here to read more :doc:`atransactions`.